 Conclusion

-However, this optimism has led to real estate prices that reflect a full success of these plans, years before they are actually realized.
+However, this optimism has led to real estate prices that reflect success of these plans, years before they are actually realized.

-The country still needs to develop the infrastructure it plans to build, address its current account deficit, and improve the education of its population.
+The country still needs to develop the infrastructure it plans to build, continue the economic reforms, and improve the education of its population.

 Who should invest in the El Salvador Real Estate Market?